Ahmed0093/MVPApp/README.md

 ### TO DO

--Adding Scripts to automate build and Report generation.
+-Adding More Scripts From GithubAction

 ## Acknowledgments